-40. A person claiming the special refund is required to perform a stock count (undertake a physical stock take of the goods held on hand) and identify the equivalent amount of sales tax paid on those goods from stock take.
+43. A person claiming the special refund has to identify the amount of sales tax paid on those goods from stock take.
 If the amount of special refund is:

-- (a) less than RM10,000, the claimant is required to furnish an audit certificate signed by a chartered accountant certifying the amount of the special refund; or - (b) RM10,000 or more, the claimant is required to furnish an audit certificate signed by an approved company auditor under section 8 of the Companies Act 1965 certifying the amount of the special refund.
+- (i) less than RM10,000, the claimant is required to furnish an audit certificate signed by a chartered accountant certifying the amount of the special refund; or - (ii) RM10,000 or more, the claimant is required to furnish an audit certificate signed by an approved company auditor under section 8 of the Companies Act 1965 certifying the amount of the special refund.